 The Department has two Civilian Service Employees (CSEs), who as part of their job duties serve as Animal Control and Humane Officers.
 As Humane Officers the CSEs are certified by the State of Wisconsin to investigate complaints involving animal abuse or neglect.

-While serving in their Animal Control capacity the CSEs handle complaints involving animals running at large, animal bites, barking dogs and animals in live traps.
+While serving in their Animal Control capacity the CSEs handle complaints involving animals running at large, animal bites, and barking dogs.
 CSEs work Monday through Friday from 7:00 a.m. to 6:00 p.m.
 Outside of these hours basic animal control calls are handled by patrol officers.

 Assistance With Nuisance Wild AnimalsLearn how you can deal with nuisance wild animals on your property.: